Devon Toews

-Devon Toews (/də'vɑːn ˈteɪvz/ də-VAHN-_-TAYVZ; born February 21, 1994) is a Canadian professional ice hockey defenceman for the Colorado Avalanche of the National Hockey League (NHL).
-Nicknamed "Tazer", Toews was drafted 108th overall by the New York Islanders in the 2014 NHL entry draft.
+Devon Toews (/də'vɑːn ˈteɪvz/ də-VAHN-_-TAYVZ; born February 21, 1994) is a Canadian professional ice hockey player who is a defenceman for the Colorado Avalanche of the National Hockey League (NHL).
+He was drafted 108th overall by the New York Islanders in the 2014 NHL entry draft.
 Toews won the Stanley Cup with the Avalanche in 2022.

 Prior to turning professional, Toews attended Quinnipiac University, where he was named to the All-ECAC Hockey Second Team.

 Playing career

 Toews began playing youth hockey at Yale Hockey Academy at the age of six.
 He then played one season with the Abbotsford Hawks Bantam A1 Hawks, where he helped them win the B.C. bantam Tier 1 title and finish second at the Western Canadians.
 However, due to his short stature at the time, standing at 5’2”, Toews was initially overlooked by teams competing in the Western Hockey League (WHL) as he was emerging from bantam hockey.
 He joined the major-midget team the Fraser Valley Bruins with Mackenzie Skapski and they both suffered injuries as a result of a bus accident on December 11, 2009.
 Despite this, Toews returned to the Fraser Valley Bruins, where he experienced a growth spurt, and led all BC Hockey Major Midget League defencemen with 37 points in 39 games during the 2010–11 season.
 This earned him a roster spot on the Surrey Eagles of the British Columbia Hockey League (BCHL).

 Toews played with the Surrey Eagles for two seasons.
 In his first season, he was named to the 2011–12 BCHL All-Rookie Team, and was offered a full hockey scholarship to play at Quinnipiac University.
 However, Toews returned to the Eagles for the 2012–13 season, where he won the 2013 BCHL Championship and the Western Canada Cup in Nanaimo.
 Toews was named MVP of the Western Canada Cup and was selected for the all-tournament team.
 On November 1, 2012, Toews was selected to represent Team Canada West at the 2012 World Junior A Challenge.
 He played in four games and earned a silver medal.
 He was also a member of the BCHL First All-Star Team.
 The Eagles competed in the 2013 Royal Bank Cup, losing to the Summerside Western Capitals in the semi-finals.
 Toews was nonetheless named Top Defencemen of the tournament's preliminary round.